La Défense station: Access

-The station is built around the Cœur Transport (a urban interchange complex), a multimodal hub containing the RER A station, the Transilien station, the station of line 1 of the Paris metro, the station of the T2 tramway and a bus station.
+The station is built around the Cœur Transport (an urban interchange complex), a multimodal hub containing the RER A station, the Transilien station, the station of line 1 of the Paris metro, the station of the T2 tramway and a bus station.
 This centre has a large passenger hall, with a Transilien SNCF ticket office, numerous RATP ticket offices, machines for the purchase of long-distance tickets and others for the purchase of Île-de-France tickets.
 Many shops are located there.
 This room is directly connected to the Les Quatre Temps shopping center and the Centre of New Industries and Technologies (CNIT).

 While most of the accesses lead to the passenger hall, there are other direct accesses.
 An exit located on Place Carpeaux leads directly to the tram station (as well as, indirectly, to the Transilien station via an underpass).
 The so-called column room access provides direct access to the Transilien station.

 The RER E station has three external accesses.
 From the forecourt of the Grande Arche, in the CNIT (called La faille) and on Avenue Gambetta in Courbevoie.
 It is connected from its mezzanine to the Cœur Transport via the CNIT.
 Direct access is also available to the RER A station and to the Transilien/tramway station thanks to two separate underground corridors.
 Lifts allow access to the various stations for people with reduced mobility.

 Internet access via Wi-Fi is available throughout the station.